 - b.
-Face-to-Face Interpretation Providers may request face-to-face interpretation for scheduled medical visits, if required, due to the complexity of information exchange or when requested by the member.
-To request face-to-face interpretation services, please contact the Health Education Department.
 Additional information on cultural and linguistic services is available at www.MolinaMedicare.com from your local Provider Services Representatives and from the Molina Medicare Member Services Department. - c.
 Members with Hearing Impairment - Molina provides a TTY connection, which may reached by dialing 711.
 This connection provides access to Member Services, Quality Improvement, Utilization Management and all other health plan functions.